-Indicative hydro sites are catchments based on a 50 metre resolution Digital Terrain Model (DTM).
+Indicative hydro sites are catchments

+based on a 50 metre resolution Digital Terrain Model (DTM).
 The power or turbine house has been used as the outlet point in defining the catchments.
-To ensure the development of wind generation schemes on the NFE are complementary Forestry Commission complementary Forestry Commission Scotland will determine if the proposal is likely to be any detrimental impacts on wind speeds, cumulative visual and landscape or other impacts through consultation with partners.
+To ensure the development of wind generation schemes on the NFE are complementary Forestry Commission Scotland will determine if the proposal

+Scotland will determine if the proposal is likely to be any detrimental impacts on wind speeds, cumulative visual and landscape or other impacts through consultation with partners.